Turfjs/turf/packages/turf-triangle-grid/README.md

-# turf-triangle-grid
+# @turf/triangle-grid

 # triangleGrid

-Takes a bounding box and a cell depth and returns a set of triangular [polygons](Polygon) in a grid.
+Takes a bounding box and a cell depth and returns a set of triangular [polygons](http://geojson.org/geojson-spec.html#polygon) in a grid.

 **Parameters**